 To evaluate the responses of a system participating in the challenge, we employ the F1 score, as in .
 Let system Ai return a set StAi of character offsets, for parts of the post found to be toxic.
 Let Gt be the character offsets of the ground truth annotations of t.
 We compute the F1 score of system Ai with respect to the ground truth G for post t as follows, where |·| denotes set cardinality.

 If StG is empty for some post t (no gold spans are given for t), we set F1t(Ai, G) = 1 if StAi is also empty, and F1t(Ai, G) = 0 otherwise.
-We finally average F1t(Ai, G) over all posts t of T to obtain a single score for system Ai.
+We finally average F1t(Ai, G) over all the posts t of an evaluation dataset T to obtain a single score for system Ai.

 G. Da San Martino, S. Yu, A. Barr ́on-Cedeno, R. Petrov, and P. Nakov.
 2019.
 Fine-grained analysisof propaganda in news article.
 In EMNLP-IJCNLP, pages 5640–5650.